 Some people would make an entire batch of stock with only feet, like this tutorial that I learned from.
 Certainly that’s a valid option, and it’s still not any more difficult than just making regular stock (which hopefully you’re doing regularly anyway, and if not – there’s no better time to start!).

-I just figure that a chicken comes with two feet, so traditionally I imagine people would have just stewed the whole chicken in the pot, not saved up feet somehow for a special "foot-only" batch of broth.
-I’ll toss 2-4 feet into every batch of stock I make, and it really does make awesome getting gelatin in your stock).-rich broth (more tips on
+I just figure that a chicken comes with two feet, so traditionally I imagine people would have just stewed the whole chicken in the pot, not saved up feet somehow for a special “foot-only” batch of broth.
+I’ll toss 2-4 feet into every batch of stock I make, and it really does make awesome . rich broth

 There’s some debate about whether or not chicken feet need to be peeled at all.